 The CHAIRMAN welcomed the representatives of the Government of Israel and expressed the pleasure and satisfaction of the Committee at the response of that Government to its request for representatives to sit in its meetings.

-The Chairman observed that the Commission's mandate as regards resolution than any other problem entrusted to the Commission.
+The Chairman observed that the Commission's mandate as regards Jerusalem was laid down more specifically in the General Assembly's resolution than any other problem entrusted to the Commission.